Home

 The Wind’s Song, by Jenny Seed

 We loved the illustrations in this book!
-The text offers itself to a study of the wind for older children and has the ability to help teach all family members that they have a role to play no matter how small they are.
+The text lends itself to a study of the wind but also conveys a message for all family members that they have a role to play no matter how small they are.

 Afrikaans: Die Wind se Lied.